dariomanesku/cmft/README.md

 More to come
 ------------

-- Build configurations for using cmft as lib.
 - [cmftViewer](https://github.com/dariomanesku/cmftViewer) for viewing filtered cubemaps in action. [cmftViewer](https://github.com/dariomanesku/cmftViewer) will be as well cross-platform and open-source implemented using [bgfx rendering library](https://github.com/bkaradzic/bgfx/).
 - Tutorial and details on theory and implementation.